 Step-5: Set Application Properties

-1. Lets give a neme for your JIRA site.
+1. Let's give a name for your JIRA site.

-2. Choose wether your site should be private or if anyone can sign up (you can change this later).
+2. Choose whether your site should be private or if anyone can sign up (you can change this later).

 3. Enter your base URL - this is the address people will use to access your JIRA site.